ExplAInability-TASSEL/ExplAInability-P5A/README.md

 - `main_inference.ipynb` and `main_train.ipynb`: These Jupyter notebooks contain the main code for training and inference.

-- `py3/`: This directory contains the source code for the project.
+- `model_components/`: This directory contains the source code for the model components.
 It includes:

   - `Attention_Layer.py`: Implements an attention layer for a neural network.